MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 .. [*] The unpacked values are stored inside a :class:`Context` instance, a direct subclass of a dictionary.

-As evident from the comparison, the :class:`Struct` class introduces new features such as inheritance and documentation support.
+As evident from the comparison, the :class:`~caterpillar.model.Struct` class introduces new features such as inheritance and documentation support.
 It's crucial to note that inheritance uses struct types exclusively.

-The :class:`Sequence` class implements a specific process for creating an internal representation of the given model.
-The :class:`Struct` class enhances this process by handling default values, replacing types for documentation purposes, or removing annotation fields directly from the model.
+The :class:`~caterpillar.model.Sequence` class implements a specific process for creating an internal representation of the given model.
+The :class:`~caterpillar.model.Struct` class enhances this process by handling default values, replacing types for documentation purposes, or removing annotation fields directly from the model.
 Additionally, this class adds :attr:`~class.__struct__` to the model afterward.